pharo-project/pharo-changelogs/Pharo110ChangeLogs.md

 - [http://github.com/pharo-project/opensmalltalk-vm](http://github.com/pharo-project/opensmalltalk-vm)

 ## Contributors
 We always say Pharo is yours.
-It is yours because we made it for you, but most importantly because it is made by the invaluable contributions of our great community (yourself).
+It is yours because we made it for you, but most importantly, because it is made by the invaluable contributions of our great community (yourself).
-A large community of people from all aroind the world contributed to Pharo 11.0 by making pull requests, reporting bugs, participating in discussion threads, providing feedback etc., etc., etc.
+A large community of people from all around the world contributed to Pharo 11.0 by making pull requests, reporting bugs, participating in discussion threads, providing feedback etc., etc., etc.
-Thank you all for your contributions.
+Thank you all for your contributions!

 ## Changelog

-The complete list of changes can be see (in *per week* basis) [here](https://github.com/pharo-project/pharo-changelogs/tree/master/weekly).
+The complete list of changes can be seen (on *per week* basis) [here](https://github.com/pharo-project/pharo-changelogs/tree/master/weekly).